atroo/capacitor-background-runner-ng/README.md

   },
 ...
 ```
-The src file should be placed here:
+The src file above should be placed here:
 ```
 <<project root>>/src/assets/<<script name>>
 ```

 ## About SQLite API
-It intends to implement the interface of it correspondent capacitor plugin.
-Since neither iOs nor Android supports typscript, the implementation is in ES2023.
+The necessary .ts files is transcribed with the above package.json scripts from the capacitor-sqlite plugin.

 ## API